horizonx-tech/chainsight-cli/docs/index.md

   - Currently, you can choose between the following options.
     - local ... localhost
     - ic ... mainnet of Internet Computer
+- `--component`: Only specified components can be targeted.
+  - Without this option, all components declared in the project are executed as targets.

 ```txt
 % csx deploy --help